How do you teach your child to handle everyday stress?

 - Sometimes bad things happen, and it’s important that you don’t ignore them.
 You can help your baby by being calm and by caring for them right after a stressful event happens.

 Babies are amazing.
 They can recover from lots of different experiences that might cause stress.
-You can help most by being a good model when coping with stress and showing them plenty of love and support along the way.
+You can help most by being a good model when coping with stress and showing them plenty of love and support.